-- Make sure to have patience when you travel in December as airports tend to be packed, especially in the weeks leading up to Christmas and New Year's Eve.
+- Have patience when you travel in December as airports tend to be packed, especially in the weeks leading up to Christmas and New Year's Eve.
 The first two weeks of December, however, are less busy and there are more vacation deals to be found.

-- The snow that falls across much of the country during December is infamous for causing delayed and cancelled flights, so add extra time when scheduling trips.
-Arriving early, using travel apps on your smartphone, and keeping checked baggage to a minimum are good ways to ensure a hassle-free trip.
+- December snow is infamous for causing delayed and cancelled flights, so add extra time when scheduling trips.
+Arrive early, use travel apps, and keep checked baggage to a minimum to ensure a hassle-free trip.

-- The holiday season is also the most expensive time to travel in America, so make plans way in advance for the most affordable fares.
-Travel on Christmas day itself for the cheapest prices and no crowds.
+- The holiday season is also the most expensive time to travel in America, so make plans far in advance for the most affordable fares.
+Traveling on Christmas Day is the best way to get good prices and smaller crowds.

 - The days are shortest in December, so expect less sunlight.